Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 .. warning::
     A SubstraFL algorithm is not the same as a Substra :ref:`concept_algorithm`!

-A SubstraFL algorithm contains the local training and predict code and all the associated hyper parameters (batch size, loss, optimizer, etc).
+A SubstraFL algorithm contains the local training and predict code along with all associated hyper parameters (batch size, loss, optimizer, etc).

 .. _concept_evaluation_strategy: